TRUSTED AUTO COLLISION REPAIR CENTER

 Collision Repair Process

-After a collision the repair process can be confusing and stressful for a lot of people.
+After a collision the repair process can be confusing and stressful for people.
 Why it seems to take so long, why it can be costly, and even how it is done can seem a mystery.
 Even if you have had body work in the past you probably didn’t stand around for hours watching how the work was done.
 Most of us imagine a technician slamming away with a hammer pound the dents out of our vehicles body panels.
 While that might be true for a few decades ago the modern body shop has become more complex, and more advanced.

 A lot of people are just happy the car is back to looking like new and the damage is gone.
 However understanding the process helps understand how long it should take and what all happens to your vehicle when you have damage that needs to be repaired.
-Knowing what is going on also helps us understand the costs involved in repairing the vehicle.
+Knowing what is going on also helps us understand the costs and time involved in repairing the vehicle.

 Understanding can be gained by reading through the following information on the process for collision repair.
 There are seven phases of the collision repair process.